jmgirard/lordicon/README.md

 This is the output of `example.qmd` for [HTML](https://jmgirard.github.io/lordicon/example.html)

 Note that there is currently a bug where the icons won't appear in the RStudio Viewer but will appear when the HTML file is opened in a modern browser.
+This issue will be resolved in the 2022-11 version of RStudio, which updates the Viewer to support newer JavaScript features.
+You can gain early access to this version of RStudio through the [daily builds](https://dailies.rstudio.com/).